TagStudioDev/TagStudio/doc/Tag.md

 #### `subtags`
 Other Tags that make up properties of this tag.
 Also called "parent tags".
 - List of Strings, Optional
-- Used for display (first subtag only) and searching.
+- Used for display (first parent tag only) and searching.
 #### `color`
 A color name string for customizing the tag's display color
 - String, Optional